Skip to Content

 Learn more about USDA guaranteed vs. USDA direct loans.

-What Factors Affect USDA Guaranteed Loan Rates?
+What Factors Affect USDA Loan Rates?

-Similar to most mortgage loans, USDA guaranteed loan interest rates are set by private lenders.
-Rates vary based on several factors, including:
+Like most types of mortgage loans, USDA guaranteed loan interest rates are set by private lenders.

 1. Market Conditions – USDA loan rates are influenced by overall economic factors, such as the Federal Reserve's monetary policy, inflation, and bond market performance.
 When market rates rise or fall, USDA loan rates typically follow suit.

-5. USDA Loan Rate Trends
+USDA Loan Rate Trends Over Time

-USDA interest rates have experienced fluctuations over the past decade, influenced by broader economic conditions and monetary policies.
 Following the COVID-19 pandemic, rates reached historic lows in 2020 and 2021, with 30-year fixed-rate mortgages averaging around 2.65% in January 2021.
-However, starting in March 2022, the Federal Reserve began raising the federal funds rate to combat rising inflation, leading to increased borrowing costs across various loan types, including USDA loans.
-By mid-2023, rates had climbed significantly, with the average 30-year fixed-rate mortgage reaching approximately 7.09% in October 2023.
-As of September 2025, USDA loan rates have stabilized somewhat, with current rates around 5.125%.
-These trends highlight the sensitivity of mortgage rates to economic shifts and central bank policies.
+However, starting in March 2022, the Federal Reserve began raising the federal funds rate to combat rising inflation, which led to higher borrowing costs across various loan types, including USDA loans.

 USDA Loan vs. FHA, VA, & Conventional Loan Rates